getappmap/appmap-js/docs/setup-appmap-in-your-code-editor/generate-appmap-data-with-remote-recording.md

 ## Follow along

-In this tutorial we are going to generate AppMaps with a remote recording of our application.
+In this tutorial we are going to generate AppMap Data with a remote recording of our application.
 You can remote record your application if your app doesn’t have complete test cases, or when you want to dive into a specific user interaction such as an API call or specific product functionality in your app.

 We are going to be using [a sample ruby on rails application](https://github.com/land-of-apps/sample_app_6th_ed/tree/codespaces-devcontainer), which is a basic Twitter clone.
-If you have followed the previous tutorials, you’ll have [AppMap installed, and have already generated AppMaps for your test cases](/docs/your-first-15-minutes-with-appmap/generate-appmaps-with-tests.html).
+If you have followed the previous tutorials, you’ll have [AppMap installed, and have already generated AppMap Data for your test cases](/docs/setup-appmap-in-your-code-editor/generate-appmap-data-from-tests).

 ## Install AppMap agent

-**NOTE:** If you're using JetBrains IntelliJ IDEA with Java, [follow these instructions](/docs/reference/jetbrains#remote-recording) to create AppMaps using remote recording.
+**NOTE:** If you're using JetBrains IntelliJ IDEA with Java, [follow these instructions](/docs/reference/jetbrains#remote-recording) to create AppMap Data using remote recording.

 We’re going to open the AppMap for Visual Studio Code extension and install the AppMap agent.
 Our installer will confirm that the project meets all the requirements necessary to create maps.